Skrylar/ImpromptuModular/README.md

 Impromptu Modular is not a single-person endeavor:

 * Thanks to **Nigel Sixsmith** for the many fruitful discussions and numerous design improvements that were suggested for the modules, for the concept proposal and development of GateSeq64, for detailed testing/bug-reports, and also for the in-depth presentation of PhraseSeq16 and TwelveKey in Talking Rackheads [epsiode 8](https://www.youtube.com/watch?v=KOpo2oUPTjg), as well as PhraseSeq32 and GateSeq64 in [episode 10](https://www.youtube.com/watch?v=bjqWwTKqERQ) and Clocked in [episode 12](https://www.youtube.com/watch?v=ymfOh1yCzU4).
-* Thanks to **Xavier Belmont** for suggesting improvements to the modules, for testing/bug-reports, for the concept design of the SMS16 module and the blank panel, and for graciously providing the dark panels of all modules.
+* Thanks to **Xavier Belmont** for suggesting improvements to the modules, for testing/bug-reports, for the concept design of the SMS16 module, and for graciously providing the dark panels of all modules.
 * Thanks to **Steve Baker** for many fruitful discussions regarding the BPM Detection method in Clocked, testing and improvements that were suggested for that module.
 * Thanks to **Omri Cohen** for testing and suggesting improvements to the modules, and for the [PhraseSeq16/32 tutorial](https://www.youtube.com/watch?v=N8_rMNzsS7w) and the [advanced gate mode tutorial](https://www.youtube.com/watch?v=B2w0_h5oN6M).
 * Thanks to **Latif Karoumi** for [testing](https://www.youtube.com/watch?v=5PZCXvWlFZM) and suggesting improvement to the modules, particularly the advanced gate modes in the GateSeq64 and PhraseSeq sequencers.